CAIA® vs. FRM®: Everything You Need to Know

 In the finance world, two common designations are CAIA® and FRM®.
 If you’re thinking about becoming a financial analyst or working with investments, these are two designations that could advance your career.
 So, what’s the difference and which is right for you?
 Let’s take a look at CAIA versus FRM.

 Both designate professionals who are knowledgeable in finance and capable of analysis.
 For each, you must pass two sets of exams (CAIA Level I and Level II; FRM Part I and Part II).
 You can’t move to the next level or part until you pass the first.
 In addition, their exam topics intersect slightly.
-A topic of the CAIA exams is risk and portfolio management, and a topic of the FRM exams is risk and investment management.
+A topic of the CAIA exam is risk and risk management, and the FRM Exam has questions about hedge funds.
 The exams for each require a great deal of study, practice, and commitment to learning and analysis.

 Note: It is possible to hold both a CAIA Charter and an FRM certification.